Don't see your question answered? Let us know! Contact us at 202-464-3400 or info@IBHRE.org .

 If I have a question about the exam, will the Test Center Administrator be able to help me?

 Maybe.
 Test Center Administrators are employed by Prometric to check-in candidates, sign them into their exams, monitor the exam room for irregularities and cheating behavior, address technical issues, and submit problem reports if necessary.
 Prometric employees are not equipped with substantive information about the IBHRE exam or the IBHRE certification process and may not be able to answer every question you may have on exam day.
-If there is a question that a Test Center Administrator cannot answer, please contact the IBHRE Exam Coordinator at 202-464-3414.
+If there is a question that a Test Center Administrator cannot answer, please contact IBHRE at 202-464-3414.

 What should I do if I experience technical difficulties during my exam?